MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

 > - Load and process the data.
 > - Understand the data through exploratory data analysis.
 > - Train machine learning models by using scikit-learn, LightGBM, and MLflow, and track experiments by using the Fabric autologging feature.
-> - Score the trained model by using the Fabric PREDICT feature, save the best model, and load it for predictions.
+> - Score the trained models by using the Fabric PREDICT feature, save the best model, and load it for predictions.
 > - Demonstrate the model's performance via visualizations in Power BI.

 ## Prerequisites

 [!INCLUDE [prerequisites](./includes/prerequisites.md)]

-- A Microsoft Fabric lakehouse to store data for this example.
-If you don't have a lakehouse, create one by following the steps in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).
+- If you don't have a lakehouse, create one by following the steps in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).
+If you don't have a Microsoft Fabric lakehouse, create one by following the steps in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).

 ## Follow along in a notebook